Danish Siddiqui: A Two-Time Pulitzer Winner, Captured, Tortured, and Executed for Revealing the Truth.

-Danish was killed for simply doing his job of showcasing the truth.
-A loving son, father, husband, brother, and friend, he leaves behind a rich legacy of work.
+Danish Siddiqui, a dedicated photojournalist, was killed for fulfilling his duty of revealing the truth.
+A loving son, father, husband, brother, and friend, he left behind a legacy of impactful work that continues to inspire.

-They also await answers from Reuters on a full, transparent inquiry and release of documents on why their son was exposed to unacceptable risks on his assignment.
+Danish’s parents have filed a petition with the International Criminal Court, seeking justice and accountability for his tragic death.
+They also await a full and transparent inquiry from Reuters, calling for the release of documents to understand why their son was exposed to unacceptable risks during his assignment.

 International CRIMINAL COURT